 For instance, Ellis [2, 3] introduced the notions of capability and Schur multiplier for a pair of groups and turned out some of their properties.
-Also, a work of Moghaddam $et\ al.$ [8] demonstrated some more properties of the Schur multiplier of a pair, as well as a recent work of Pourmirzaei $et\ al.$ [9] has given both a criterion for characterizing the capability of a pair and also a complete classification of finitely generated abelian capable pairs.
-Hassanzadeh $et\ al.$ [5] established a new notion of nilpotency for a pair which is lain between the usual notion of nilpotency for a group and its subgroup.
-This new concept will be defined in such a way that the nilpotency of G implies that of G and the nilpotency of G in forces G to be nilpotent.
-On the other hand, Salemkar G and G introduced the notion of isoclinism on pairs of groups and derived some of its properties.
+Also, a work of Moghaddam et al. [8] demonstrated some more properties of the Schur multiplier of a pair, as well as a recent work of Pourmirzaei et al. [9] has given both a criterion for characterizing the capability of a pair and also a complete classification of finitely generated abelian capable pairs.
+Hassanzadeh et al. [5] established a new notion of nilpotency for a pair which is lain between the usual notion of nilpotency for a group and its subgroup.
+This new concept will be defined in such a way that the nilpotency of G implies that of (G, N) and the nilpotency of (G, N) forces N to be nilpotent.
+On the other hand, Salemkar et al. [10] introduced the notion of isoclinism on pairs of groups and derived some of its properties.